IwunzeGE/DevOps-Project/PROJECT 4/README.md

 ![a](https://github.com/IwunzeGE/DevOps-Project/blob/d5982bcd8c54f971cd0d305fd39a2dc8b0c379cb/MEAN%20Stack/images/index%20html.png)

-Change the directory back up to 'Books'
+Change the directory back up to `Books`

 `cd ..`

 Start the server by running this command:

 `node server.js`

 ![a](https://github.com/IwunzeGE/DevOps-Project/blob/d5982bcd8c54f971cd0d305fd39a2dc8b0c379cb/MEAN%20Stack/images/node%20server%20js.png)

 The server is now up and running, we can connect it via port 3300.

-Go to http://PublicIP-or-PublicDNS:3300 on your browser.
+Go to `http://PublicIP-or-PublicDNS:3300` on your browser.

 ***A quick reminder on how to get your server’s Public IP and public DNS name:***

 - You can find it in your AWS web console in EC2 details.

-- Run curl -s http://169.254.169.254/latest/meta-data/public-ipv4 for Public IP address.
+- Run `curl -s http://169.254.169.254/latest/meta-data/public-ipv4` for Public IP address.

-- curl -s http://169.254.169.254/latest/meta-data/public-hostname for Public DNS name.
+- `curl -s http://169.254.169.254/latest/meta-data/public-hostname` for Public DNS name.

 This is how your WebBook Register Application will look in the browser: